 Making our outer lives align with our most cherished values - living with integrity - helps each of us grow spiritually.
 By working together in religious community, we combine diverse perspectives and skills.
 We share much-needed hope and solidarity.
 And together, we can achieve much more than any one of us could alone: a planet transformed by our care.

 Social justice is an important part of what drew me to Unitarian Universalism as a young adult.
 I was passionate about this work as a lay leader, and I have discovered during my ministry thus far that I am able to reach people from the pulpit, inspire learning and action, and nurture the leadership of others in a sustained way.

-Causes particularly near and dear to my heart include racial justice and multiculturalism, peace & principled nonviolence, and economic justice.
-I am a feminist, an environmentalist, and an advocate for interfaith understanding and cooperation.
-My consciousness has been raised around LGBT equality and the inclusion of people of all abilities, too.
-I recognize that other issues may be important to particular congregations and communities.
+Additionally, I have been an advocate for women and girls, for interfaith cooperation and understanding, and for real democracy.
+My consciousness has been raised around the treatment of LGBTQ people, access and inclusion for people of all abilities, and the inhumanity of US immigration policy.
 I embrace opportunities to learn with and from the congregation I serve, as well as to help lead our witness work.

 Building A New Way

 From local actions to marches on the mall in D.C., I have participated in protests against things that disturbed me - what might be called Obstructive Program - especially with rising threats from 2016 on.

 But I have been even more drawn to what Gandhi called Constructive Program: creating new forms of social organization and ways of living that reflect our highest values.
 For example, I learned about grassroots economic development in India, facilitated a study circle on nonviolence and the economy, and served on a co-op board, leading our education work while we explored how to further build the co-op sector as an alternative economic model.